From improving cancer treatments to saving the bees, these are the companies in IndieBio’s latest class – TechCrunch

 Bucha Leather Synthetic, animal-free leather grown from bacterial nanocellulose.
 Their process allows them to make “massive mats” of material that can be produced in weeks.

-Free To Feed: If an infant proves allergic to something in their mother’s breastmilk, determining exactly what they’re allergic to can be a long and incredibly frustrating process.
+Free to Feed: If an infant proves allergic to something in their mother’s breastmilk, determining exactly what they’re allergic to can be a long and incredibly frustrating process.
 Free to Feed is developing test strips that identify different food proteins in breast milk, helping breastfeeding mothers better determine what proteins are leading to an allergic reaction.

 Gypsy Basin Genomics: Developing a test, simple enough to be administered as a gargle-and-a-spit during a dentist visit, that can detect at an early stage the oral cancers caused by HPV.

-Harmony Baby Nutrition: Pitched as “the only dairy-free, allergy-free, and environmentally friendly baby formula”, Harmony is producing infant formulas that “closely mirror human breast milk”.
+Harmony Baby Nutrition: Pitched as “the only dairy-free, allergy-free, and environmentally friendly baby formula,” Harmony is producing infant formulas that “closely mirror human breast milk.”

-MicroTERRA: Using duckweed water lentils to convert fish farm wastewater into protein.
+MicroTERRA: Using duckweed water lentils to convert fish-farm wastewater into protein.
 The duckweed helps to purify the fish waste water as it grows; once grown, this “lemna protein concentrate” can be used as a source of protein in animal feed.

-Nyoka Design Labs: Non-toxic, biodegradable, and recyclable glowsticks powered by bioluminescence.
+Nyoka Design Labs: Non-toxic, biodegradable and recyclable glowsticks powered by bioluminescence.

 Sequential Skin: Wipe your face with their skin test kit, send it to their lab, and get a full report on the products that should work well with your skin’s microbiome.